 According to Hartford’s Mayor Bronin, “the single most powerful tool for building a better future for Hartford is to help give Hartford’s young people opportunities for meaningful employment.”

-Envisioned as a major part of a city-wide plan addressing the lack of employment and other opportunities for Hartford youth, the Youth Service Corps (YSC) gives youth a meaningful way to work and serve, while earning a wage.
+Envisioned as a major part of a city-wide plan addressing the lack of employment and other opportunities for Hartford youth, The Hartford Youth Service Corps (HYSC) engages youth in their futures, education, and employment through a year of paid service learning projects integrated with OPP’s relationship-centered youth development, academic, and workforce development services.

-Designed to work with youth most in-need, the YSC aims to:
+Designed to work with youth most in-need, the HYSC aims to:

 Towards the end of the year of service, each youth will work with their YDS to create a “transition plan” for the next steps towards their future.
 These plans will use the assessments and goals developed in the creation of the Individual Success Plans at enrollment, the progress made towards those goals during their year of service, and help youth to map out a path forward to success, better prepared after their involvement in the Hartford Youth Service Corps.